renquinn/easel-py/README.md

 ```

 Only needs to be run once per client machine.
 Records the Canvas url and token
-to be used for later.
+to be used later.
 Canvas tokens can be generated in
 "Account->Settings->+New Access Token".

 ### Init